Let’s talk about the best co-parenting apps and software in 2020.

 You will love this app if: You are looking to streamline the practicality of co-parenting, as well as working with their father to further enhance the well-being of your children.

 A straight-forward and reputedly easy-to-use app, Custody Connection is based around a primary calendar programmed with a synchronised custody schedule.
 It can be customised for easy viewing and has an ultra-handy Trade Request Feature should parents need to swap custody days.
 Avoid disputes as the app records whether requests are accepted or declined, then updates both parent’s calendars accordingly.

-So there you have it, six co-parenting apps (and co-parenting software).
+So there you have it, eight co-parenting apps (and co-parenting software).
 If you feel your co-parenting style needs improving or you want to create a little more harmony with your ex-partner, why not give one a go?

 Anything that helps communication and organisation will only improve the well-being and happiness of your children.